yadurajgupta/CowinVaccine/README.md

 - Select either your district or pincode
 - Select valid filters on the page
 - Press ctrl + shift + J to open console
-- Edit the User Edit part if required
+- Edit the User Edit part at the top of the script if required
 - [Youtube Demo](https://youtu.be/epKo8R-mI3k)
 - All the code does is
   1. Keeps clicking the search button